 Entry-level, guided sea kayaking is an exciting option for the many Base Camp Greenland visitors who want to paddle among the icebergs that often fill Sermilik Fjord.

-The small East Greenlandic town of Tasiilaq is distinguished brightly painted wooden houses and is surrounded by jagged peaks with year-round glaciers.
+The small East Greenlandic town of Tasiilaq has distinguished, brightly painted wooden houses and is surrounded by jagged peaks with year-round glaciers.
 About 2,000 people reside in this subsistence hunting community on Greenland’s “back side.”